The Exelon Generation portfolio is unique in its diversity of geography, markets, fuels and technologies and includes:

 Exelon Generation is comprised of two primary business units—Exelon Nuclear and Exelon Power.

-- Exelon Nuclear operates the largest fleet of nuclear power plants in the nation and the third largest fleet in the world.
+- Exelon Nuclear operates the largest fleet of nuclear power plants in the nation.

 - Exelon Power is responsible for managing, operating, and maintaining the company’s fossil (natural gas, oil and coal) renewable (landfill gas, wind and solar) and hydroelectric fleet of generating assets.
 Exelon Power can provide more than 15,000 MW of safe, efficient and environmentally responsible baseload, intermediate and peak power generation.

 Exelon Generation’s environmental vision mirrors that of its parent company, Exelon, to constantly improve our environmental performance.
 All operating companies are committed to setting measurable goals, achieving credible results and implementing cost-effective environmental improvements.